firevale/kaffy/README.md

 ## The Driving Points

-A few points that encouraged the creation and development of Kaffy:
+A few points that encouraged the creation and development of Kaffy2:

 - Taking contexts into account.
   - Supporting contexts makes the admin interface better organized.